0

 Small dietary changes—such as replacing processed snacks with nutrient-dense alternatives or choosing herbal teas—may help support stress management.
 A balanced, nutrient-rich diet not only supports mental well-being but also strengthens the immune system and promotes relaxation, helping you feel calmer and more in control.

-Fatty fish, dark chocolate, and herbal teas are some of the best foods for quick stress relief.
+Fatty fish, dark chocolate, and herbal teas are some of the foods that can help with feelings of stress.

-Are there any drinks that help with stress?
+Are there any drinks that can support a sense of calm?

-Yes, herbal teas (like chamomile and green tea) and warm milk can help promote relaxation.
+Yes, herbal teas (like chamomile and green tea) and warm milk can help promote a feeling of relaxation.

-Should I avoid certain foods to reduce stress?
+Should I avoid certain foods to support my well-being?

-How can I easily add stress-reducing foods to my diet?
+How can I easily add foods that support a sense of calm to my diet?

 Start by swapping processed snacks for nuts, adding more fatty fish, and drinking herbal tea instead of coffee.